cceh/m-salt-api/doc/src/index.rst

 Transliteration (t13n) is the act of representing Devanagari script in Latin characters.

-The API defines and supports the following transliteration schemes:
+The API defines the following transliteration schemes:

 ====== ============== ===========================================
-id     Name           Wikipedia
+id     Name           Description
 ====== ============== ===========================================
 deva   Devanagari     (no transliteration) hk     Harvard-Kyoto  https://en.wikipedia.org/wiki/Harvard-Kyoto